Things to Do in Edinburgh: Hop-On, Hop-Off Bus Tour

 Travelling over a million nautical miles to become one of the most famous ships in the world, the Royal Yacht Britannia served the royal family for over 44 years, becoming a five star visitor attraction and an evening event venue right in Edinburgh.
 Explore the famous ship and discover all the different rooms and areas where the royal family, as well as many famous figureheads spent their leisure time.
 While all tours are self guided, feel free to take advantage of the free audio tour that the ship has to offer, available in 30 different languages.
 Visit the royal tea deckroom to enjoy fresh homemade refreshments, or visit the fabulous gift shop and explore their range of exclusive souvenirs.
 Filled with luxurious rooms kept in pristine condition, the Royal Yacht Britannia is one of Scotland’s best tourist attractions.

 Palace of Holyrood House

-Standing at the end of Edinburgh’s Royal Mile, the Palace of Holyrood House is not only a famous Scottish tourist destination, but also the Queen’s official residence in Edinburgh and the home of Scottish royal history.
+Standing at the end of Edinburgh’s Royal Mile, the Palace of Holyrood House is not only a famous Scottish tourist destination, but also the King’s official residence in Edinburgh and the home of Scottish royal history.
 Visit the beautiful palace gardens and enjoy the uninterrupted views towards Holyrood Park, or explore the chambers previously inhabited by Mary, Queen of Scots.
 From portraits of legendary kings, to numerous treasures throughout each room, the Palace of Holyrood House is just as majestic as one can imagine.